Ismaël Gharbi: Club career

 Gharbi began his career at Paris FC in 2010, and joined the Paris Saint-Germain Academy in 2016.
 In 2020, he was part of the PSG team that participated at the Alkass International Cup in Qatar, finishing in third place.
 He scored 5 goals across the tournament; a brace against Kashiwa Reysol in the group stage, a goal against Zenit Saint Petersburg in the quarter-finals, one against Inter Milan in the semi-finals, and another against the Mohammed VI Academy in the third place match.

 In April 2021, Gharbi was included in the Paris Saint-Germain (PSG) squad for the UEFA Champions League quarter-final first leg against Bayern Munich, an eventual 3–2 victory for Les Parisiens at the Allianz Arena.
 On 14 July 2021, he scored a goal in his first appearance for PSG's senior team, a 4–0 friendly victory over Le Mans at the Camp des Loges.
 On 1 August 2021, Gharbi made his professional debut, coming on as a substitute in a 1–0 Trophée des Champions loss to Lille.
 His Coupe de France debut came on 19 December in a 3–0 win over Feignies Aulnoye.
 On 8 May 2022, Gharbi made his first-ever Ligue 1 appearance, coming on as a substitute in a 2–2 draw with Troyes at the Parc des Princes.
 He signed his first professional contract with Paris Saint-Germain on 17 June, a three-year deal until 30 June 2025.
+In the 2022–23 season, he made six league appearances and won his second league title.

+On 1 September 2023, Gharbi was loaned out to Swiss Super League club Stade Lausanne Ouchy until the end of the season.
+On 31 August 2024, Gharbi signed for Primeira Liga club Braga on a five-year contract.
+Braga paid no transfer fee, but PSG retained 50% of the player's economic rights.
+A €35 million release clause was included in Gharbi's contract.
+On 1 September 2025, Gharbi joined Bundesliga club FC Augsburg on a season-long loan with an option to buy.